dragonfly-science/dragonfly-website/content/what-we-do.md

 ---
 title: What we do
 introduction: >
-  We help our clients use their data to inform decision-making.
-  The services we offer range from advice about data management/architecture to building sophisticated reporting tools.
+  We help our clients use their data to make the best decisions.
+This involves a range of services from building sophisticated reporting tools to giving expert advice on data architecture.
 banner: /images/whatwedo_header.jpg
 toolsTitle: We love a good tool
 toolsIntro: >